monek-ltd/Monek.Checkout.WooCommerce/README.md

 ### Prerequisites
 - WordPress installed and activated.
+- *Permalink structure setting not set to "plain".
 - WooCommerce plugin installed and activated.
 - FTP client (e.g., FileZilla) or access to your web server's file manager.